 Just use your fingers.
 NOT FANCY.

+Then let it cool.
 Because you’re obviously going to let it cool.
 Obviously.

 You would never dig into this while still hot like th —

 Or maybe that is a lost cause.